Amirabs7/Tunisia-democracy-analysis/README.md

 # 🇹🇳 Tunisia's Democratic Trajectory Analysis
 *Exploring Rise, Reversal, and Fragility using V-Dem ERT Data*

+Tunisia had in the past 15 years a unique political trajectory in the MENA region startint with the Arab Spring back in 2011 .
 This repository presents an in-depth, data-driven analysis of **Tunisia’s democratic journey** since the Arab Spring.
 Built entirely in **R**, the project leverages the **Varieties of Democracy (V-Dem) Episodes of Regime Transformation (ERT)** dataset to uncover trends, turning points, and long-term risks in Tunisia's fragile transition to democracy.

 > 📍 **Data Source**:
 > [V-Dem ERT Dataset](https://www.v-dem.net/data/ert-dataset/) – Episodes of Regime Transformation (v2)